 Unless you are successful in meeting the schedule 3 criteria, you will fail an essential element required for the grant of the visa you have applied for.

-If you are unable to meet the schedule 3 requirement, you will usually be required to go offshore (outside Australia) and to apply for the visa you desire from overseas.
+If you are unable to meet the schedule 3 requirement, you will usually be required to go offshore (outside Australia) and apply for the visa you desire from overseas.

 Remember, Schedule 3 criteria do not apply to visa holders who make applications inside Australia if they hold a substantive visa – a visa other than a bridging visa.

 Exceptions: Schedule 3

 One notable exception to the schedule 3 problem is a protection visa (visa subclass 866).
 There are no schedule 3 criteria that apply to this class of visa.

 Immigration Case Officers are now quickly refusing visas based solely on a failure to meet Schedule 3 criteria.
 They are not necessarily looking at other substantive criteria.

-So if you have lodged an application while holding a bridging visa, don’t expect that your case will take a long and others of the same class.
+So if you have applied while holding a bridging visa, don’t expect that your case will take as long as others of the same class.
 It could be refused faster.
-It very possible departmental case officers will quickly refuse your case simply because schedule 3 is not met.
+It is very possible departmental case officers will quickly refuse your case simply because schedule 3 is not met.